 #10.
 The Grill

 During the summer months we love to spend time hanging out around the grill.
 We grill our main entrees and our desserts, so why not our snacks?
-Karen from Fit Bottomed Eats shows you how it’s done.
+What The Popcorn explains how it is done.

 #11.
 Wok Popcorn

 I may be stretching here and this may not be that different from a big pot.
 But…Grace over at Leite’s Culinaria shows us that the perfect popcorn is made in a Wok.
 All you need is a bit of oil, some popcorn kernels and a large Wok with a lid.